bierschi/raspberry_pi_scripts/README.md

-# raspberry_pi_scripts
-Useful raspberry pi scripts
+# A repository for useful raspberry pi scripts